 This advice—to first create your own space, then let others enter into it—can also be applied to other forms of loneliness.
 Building a room of one’s own on one’s own provides the foundation upon which other relationships can be built.
 If I can be alone and be content in that aloneness, then anything more will simply be a treat, an added bonus.
 And the more comfortable I am in my own skin, the more I can step outside of myself, and the more love—of all kinds—I may attract.
 Of course that “world” that I ought to be creating can also be an insulated, escapist one, a mode of isolation.
 Much of my internal world is already built upon consumption, filling empty space with narrative input: films and shows and books and songs that are “physical evidence that other people [have] inhabited my state,” as Laing writes.

 “being alone never felt right,” Charles Bukowski writes in his novel Women. “sometimes it felt good, but it never felt right.”
 It felt good.
 It feels good because by being alone, we are free from the gaze of the Other, as Sartre puts it in Being and Nothingness.
 We don’t have to see ourselves as objects, subjected to the looks and values of another; our world is ours, not “the other person’s world, a world that no longer comes from the self, but from the other,” writes Sartre.
 We have all the control.
 But it never felt right.
 The phrase “social creature” is one of my least favorite in the English language, but it holds an undeniable kernel of truth: we need to talk and touch and fuck and connect in order to function.
 We’re Harlow’s monkeys.
 Despite the oppressive gaze of the Other, we need to see and be seen.
-So we work at it, this whole connection thing, and we do all we can keep it from becoming a chore.
+So we work at it, this whole connection thing, and we do all we can to keep it from becoming a chore.

 I’m most comforted by thinking of loneliness as a default state, rather than a problem to be solved, an infection to be excised.
 Kurt Vonnegut called loneliness a “terrible disease.”
 He recommended young people create “stable communities” in order to “cure” it.
 I sort of hate that.
 Tom Wolfe had a different view of loneliness, one that I prefer and upon which he expounds in his essay “God’s Lonely Man”: “The whole conviction of my life,” he writes, “now rests upon the belief that loneliness, far from being a rare and curious phenomenon, peculiar to myself and to a few other solitary men, is the central and inevitable fact of human existence.”
 From this I gather that I am not alone in feeling alone; that I am the rule rather than the exception; that there is nothing “peculiar” about loneliness.
 I’m not special for being lonely.
 And God does that feel good.